MrJohz/blog/content/typography.md

   - even some nested bullet points
     - how nested can we get?

+We can have lists with paragraphs in them

+- This is a list itemwith multiple paragraphs inside it

+  Here is paragraph two, for example

+  And this is paragraph 3

 Note that the current styles break down a bit with overly complex bullet points/numbered lists:

 - What happens when our list items become run on paragraphs